Deuce (Rory Gallagher album)

 Deuce is the second solo album by Rory Gallagher, released in 1971.
-In contrast with his previous album, Rory Gallagher, where Gallagher tried for a precise, organised sound, Deuce was his first of many attempts to capture the energy of a live performance in the studio.
+In contrast with his previous album, Rory Gallagher, where Gallagher tried for a precise, organized sound, Deuce was his first of many attempts to capture the energy of a live performance in the studio.

 Recording

 Deuce was recorded at Tangerine Studios in Dalston with Gerry McAvoy on bass guitar and Wilgar Campbell on drums and percussion.
 The engineer was Robin Sylvester and it was produced by Rory Gallagher.
 In order to capture the feeling of a live performance that Gallagher wanted, he would often record immediately before or after live performances while keeping production at a minimum.
 It was released on POLYDOR SUPER 2383 076 in November 1971.
 Deuce was remastered from the original master tapes in 1997 by Colin Fairly at Tony Arnold's Courthouse Facilities in Dorset.
 The remastered album was released in 1998 with the bonus track "Persuasion".